craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Prime Timeline.md

 Each of these new people brought something with them, some knowledge, technique, concept, culture.

-Quickly, people began to respect those that could manipulate the Weave.
+Quickly, cultures began to respect or fear those that could manipulate the Weave.
 There were [|those] that used it selfishly, and they were called evil, and [The Wizard in Blue|those] that used it for the benifit of others, and they were called good.

 date: 013AF